Version 3.2: October 27, 2019

 The family system will disappear; society, sapped at its very base, will have to find new foundations; and Eros

 Eros . . .will flit like a gay butterfly from flower to flower . . .
-[R.]
+[6.]

 And this is very similar to major aspects of Huxley’s later novel Brave New World.
 Anne thinks it sounds “lovely.”
 Mary is astonished about the “bottles.”

 I think Huxley’s use of this Russell-like Scogan character–a sociable extremist–is an example of a media technique for introducing the public to controversial ideas.
-The Gombauld character, who I agree with, is presented as the opposite extreme, and I bet many readers have tended to adopt a position–like Mary’s–somewhere between Gombauld and Scogan.
+The Gombauld character, whose view I tend to agree with, is presented as the opposite extreme, and I bet many readers have tended to adopt a position–like Mary’s–somewhere between Gombauld and Scogan.

 Chapter 7: Mary talks to Anne about “sexual repression” and about whether to pick either Denis or Gombauld.
-Anne refuses to advise.
+Anne refuses to advise her.

 Chapter 8: Mary decides on Denis because he seems “safer.”